bpftrace/bpftrace/INSTALL.md

 ## Vendored libraries
 The bpftrace tree include bcc and libbpf submodules.
-Use `git submodule update --recursive` to initialize them.
+Use `git submodule init && git submodule update --recursive` to initialize them after having cloned the repo or specifying `--recurse-submodules` when first cloning bpftrace repo to have it handled as part of the process `git clone --recurse-submodules https://github.com/iovisor/bpftrace`.

 By default the build system will look for these libraries as built in the bpftrace tree.
 If you want to use the system ones, pass